RubezicM/js-tasker/readme.md

             var $c_ºA = ['lorem', $used_ºNx4];

 Here, output of array $c will have 5 elements.
 First one will be 'lorem' and others will be either $a or $b.

+### Insert random string:

+- $str
+    - $str - fixed parser command.
+All instances of this string will be replaced with "foo", "bar", "baz" and so forth randomly.
+No same string value will appear unless all of names have been used.

+example:

+            var $a_ºS = $str;
+            var $b_ºS = $str;
+            var $c_ºS = $str;
+            console.log($used_ºS);

+In this example all variables will randomly be assigned strings.
+Console log will pick one of them randomly as they have all been classified as string above.